Hardware requirements

 - The above configurations are able to handle an even larger number of active users, but due to the server load, the response times will be significantly higher and as a result, the user experience will be affected.

-- The CKEditor Cloud Services On-premises performance was checked on Amazon AWS, using EC2 “t2” instances.
+- The Collaboration Server On-Premises performance was checked on Amazon AWS, using EC2 “t2” instances.

 The number of containers that can be run depends on your servers.
 Crucial resources are CPU (cores) and RAM.
 The number of containers that can be started in the environment depends on them.

-For every 250 concurrent users, CKEditor Cloud Services On-Premises requires 1 additional Docker container with minimum 500MB of RAM limit.
+For every 250 concurrent users, Collaboration Server On-Premises requires 1 additional Docker container with minimum 500MB of RAM limit.

 - 1 Docker container and minimum 500 MB RAM support up to 250 concurrent users.